Estate Planning…and Litigation? What to do to prevent it, How to avoid it, and Recent Developments

 Estate Planning Council

 Unfortunately, estate litigation can drag on for many months, and often many years.
 However, as we look to the future, an unknown future, we must start thinking about who might or will be second-guessing our work.
 Who will be looking at what we did?
-From the challenges to the validity of a will, requests to interpret language in a will or trust, to breach of fiduciary duties/responsibilities of a trustee, anything and everything can happen.
+From the challenges to the validity of a will, requests to interpret language in a will or trust, to breach of fiduciary duties/responsibilities of a trustee, anything and everything can potentially happen.
 Is your client treating one child unequally than another?
 Or others?
 Is there a family business involved, where one or more children are involved, and another or others are not?
-Regardless of the specifics, effective, sound, quality estate planning can avoid estate litigation.
+Regardless of the specifics, effective, sound, quality estate planning can and should look to avoid estate litigation.
 It does not matter if you are an attorney, an accountant, or a financial professional!
 If you are involved in estate planning and the financial affairs of your clients – you need to know what to do!
 So, what should we be doing today?
 Do we begin to “paper” our file?
 What should we be memorializing and how?
 Do we note the file numerous times as to why things are being done a certain way?

 Join us for a web meeting and hear from two experts who are in the trenches every single day!
 What do they see, what are they doing, and how can you be better prepared, better educated, and a better professional.
 Whether you are an estate planning attorney, an accountant/CPA, or a financial/wealth management professional who does estate planning, anything and everything you are doing today…will have your fingerprints on it forever.